 • Uninsured/underinsured motorist coverage is another type of liability insurance that pays out in the event of an accident involving another driver who doesn’t have insurance (or much of it).

 • Full coverage includes liability insurance but also pays out for damage to your own vehicle, even if you’re at fault.
-This may include collision coverage, which, as its name implies, pays out in the event of an accident involving another vehicle, and comprehensive coverage, which pays out in the event of non-collision damages, such as fire, falling objects, or glass damage.
+This may include collision coverage, which pays out in the event of an accident involving another vehicle, and comprehensive coverage, which pays out in the event of non-collision damages, such as fire, falling objects, or glass damage.

-Most state laws only require liability insurance — though this varies, as do the minimum policy limits in each state, so be sure to get familiar with your state laws before you go shopping.
+Most state laws only require liability insurance.
+However, this varies, as do the minimum policy limits in each state, so be sure to get familiar with your state laws before you go shopping.

-Still, full coverage might be a good idea: Even in a minor accident, you might be facing thousands of dollars in repair costs, not to mention random damages like a windshield crack due to a rock kicked up on the highway.
+Requirements aside, full coverage might be worth considering.
+Even in a minor accident, you could face thousands of dollars in repair costs, not to mention random damages like a windshield crack due to a rock kicked up on the highway.

 2. Gather Your Information.

-Once you have an idea of what kind of coverage you need, it’s time to get serious about shopping.
-You’ll need certain information in order to buy an auto insurance policy, so in order to make the transaction go smoothly, it’s a good idea to gather those ahead of time:
+Once you have an idea of the kind of coverage you need, it’s time to get serious about shopping.
+You’ll need certain information in order to buy an auto insurance policy, so in order to make the transaction go smoothly, it’s a good idea to gather the following ahead of time:

-Other information may be required, too, but gathering these details ahead of time should help save you some time.
+Other information may also be required, but gathering the basic details ahead of time should help save you some time.

 3. Choose Your Shopping Method.

-There are three main ways to purchase car insurance: Directly, through a captive agent, or with an independent broker.
+There are three main ways to purchase car insurance: directly from an insurance company, through a captive agent, or through an independent broker.

-• Buying auto insurance directly (either online or over the phone) from an insurance company means you can get hands-on and do the research yourself.
+• Buying auto insurance directly (either online or over the phone) from an insurance company means you can do the research yourself.
 However, getting individual quotes from a variety of different companies can take time.

 • Buying auto insurance through a captive agent means you’re working with a representative from a single insurance company, which can be useful if you want a single point of contact who can help walk you through every step of the process.
-This might also be a good idea if you have more than one insurance policy through the same company because they may offer multi-policy discounts.
+This might also be a good idea if you have more than one insurance policy through the same company because you may qualify for multi-policy discounts.

 • Buying auto insurance through an independent broker can create a bespoke insurance-buying experience where the broker does the footwork of shopping around for the best deal to suit your needs.
-However, your premiums may include a broker’s fee, pushing them higher.
+However, your premiums may include a broker’s fee.